-9/24/18 – Wezzle Works Previous | Next First Strip Original Series | First Strip Second Series | First Strip Current Series | Archive | Most Recent Previous | Next First Strip Original Series | First Strip Second Series | First Strip Current Series | Archive | Most Recent Wezzle’s words would probably be what I was thinking at that moment. 🙂 First Strip First Series | First Strip Second Series | First Strip Current Series| Archive | Most Recent 9/20/18 – Situation Room 9/25/18 – G.O.B.
+9/24/18 – Wezzle Works Previous | Next First Strip First Series | First Strip Second Series | First Strip Current Series | Archive | Most Recent Previous | Next First Strip First Series | First Strip Second Series | First Strip Current Series | Archive | Most Recent Wezzle’s words would probably be what I was thinking at that moment. 🙂 First Strip First Series | First Strip Second Series | First Strip Current Series| Archive | Most Recent 9/20/18 – Situation Room 9/25/18 – G.O.B.
 Head 8 Comments Nova September 24, 2018 at 12:04 am 1 year ago I would wholeheartedly support a bikkie & wezzle spinoff Coyoty September 24, 2018 at 3:55 am 1 year ago One’s a kangaroo.
 The other’s a… Wezzle.
 They’re detectives!
 Coyoty September 24, 2018 at 3:56 am 1 year ago It does pay all the plants and insects you can eat.
 Dean L. Surkin September 24, 2018 at 8:21 am 1 year ago I thought the telepath was called the Nonpartisan?
 Christopher Baldwin September 24, 2018 at 10:17 am 1 year ago Ah heck!
 Right you are!
 I had changed it once I realized “arbitrator” wasn’t the right word at all.
 Will fix it in two weeks once I’m Back to my equipment!
 Peter Rogan September 24, 2018 at 3:20 pm 1 year ago I’m really interested in what word replaces ‘Arbitrator.’
 Given his role, no other word seems quite as apropos.
 After all, an arbitrator is one brought in to settle a conflict, with presumably no stake in one over the other.
 Independence is built-in.
 A different word would inject some other non-neutral sense of what the Abby does.
 And be revealing to boot. reynard61 September 25, 2018 at 5:22 am 1 year ago “(…A)n arbitrator is one brought in to settle a conflict, with presumably no stake in one over the other.
 Independence is built-in.”
 Have you ever tried to go through “arbitration” when a large corporation has ripped you off?
 There is *NOTHING* “independent” about them.
 Unless you have utterly ironclad evidence to back up your claim — and sometimes not even then(!) — the so-called “arbitrator” will usually side with the corporation.
 (Protip: read any contract carefully and if it gives you the option to go to court, *use it!*) https://www.nytimes.com/2015/11/01/business/dealbook/arbitration-everywhere-stacking-the-deck-of-justice.html https://populardemocracy.org/sites/default/files/Forced-Arbitration_web%20%283%29_0.pdf https://www.usnews.com/opinion/blogs/economic-intelligence/2013/09/06/forced-arbitration-is-a-corporate-get-out-of-jail-free-card Peter Rogan September 25, 2018 at 7:34 pm 1 year ago The corporate definition of ‘arbitration’ is ‘we have a judge and a court and you will stand trial in it for daring to complain.’
 It’s not the real definition of the word and the abuse of it is going to result in a Fourth Amendment challenge sooner or later — all that needs to happen is for some impugned company to bring in the US Marshals and there’s your involvement of Federal authorities to enforce a private decision.
 The real obstacle, however, is a Federal government willing to overturn the Posse Comitatus Act of 1877 that prohibits the use of Federal troops in local labor disputes.
 The DoD’s Northern Command webpage — the one for the armed forces assigned to keep order on the continent in case of civil unrest and/or widespread terrorism used to have a footnote addressing the question of directly violating Posse Comitatus.
 It’s not there any more.
 So much for law.
 Here, take a look yourself. http://www.northcom.mil/About-USNORTHCOM/ More and more ‘arbitration’ is falling to ‘arbitrary’ — not quite capricious, but intentionally misleading with the intent to do you harm.
 And it runs right through the US military, should it come to that.
 You’re in worse shape than you know.
 So are we all.
 Leave a Reply to Coyoty Cancel reply Your email address will not be published.
 Required fields are marked *CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email.